Norman architecture: Normandy

-Viking invaders arrived at the mouth of the river Seine in 911, at a time when Franks were fighting on horseback and Frankish lords were building castles.
-Over the next century the population of the territory ceded to the Vikings now called Normans, adopted these customs as well as Christianity and the langue d'oïl.
+Viking invaders arrived at the mouth of the river Seine in Normandy in 911, at a time when Franks were fighting on horseback and Frankish lords were building castles.
+Over the next century the population of the territory ceded to the Vikings (now called Normans) adopted these customs as well as Christianity and the langue d'oïl.
 Norman barons built timber castles on earthen mounds, beginning the development of motte-and-bailey castles, and great stone churches in the Romanesque style of the Franks.
 By 950, they were building stone keeps.
 The Normans were among the most travelled peoples of Europe, exposing them to a wide variety of cultural influences which became incorporated in their art and architecture.
 They elaborated on the early Christian basilica plan.
-Originally longitudinal with side aisles and an apse they began to add in towers, as at the Church of Saint-Étienne at Caen, in 1067.
-This would eventually form a model for the larger English cathedrals some 20 years later.
+Their churches were originally longitudinal with side aisles and an apse.
+They then began to add towers, as at the Church of Saint-Étienne at Caen, in 1067.
+This would eventually form a model for the larger English cathedrals some 20 years later, after they had invaded and conquered England.